logo

 Rotator Cuff Symptoms

-For individuals who have suffered an acute rotator cuff injury often report a "tearing" or "snapping" sensation accompanied by severe pain and weakness.
-Most chronic strains beginwith mild symptoms that become more evident as the tear progresses.
+Individuals who have experienced an acute rotator cuff injury frequently describe a "tearing" or "snapping" sensation, coupled with intense pain and weakness.
+Most chronic strains start with subtle symptoms that become more pronounced as the tear worsens.

-Pain is often centralized to the front and outside of your shoulder but can sometimes radiate down your arm.
-Symptoms are usually made worse by overhead activity and may progress to the point that you have difficulty raising your arm overhead.
-Pain is often made worse at night, especially when you lie on the affected shoulder.
-Be sure to tell us if you suffer from significant neck pain, shortness of breath, chest pain or chest pressure.
+Pain is typically focused in the front and outer regions of the shoulder but may occasionally radiate down the arm.
+Symptoms generally intensify with overhead activities and may escalate to the point where raising your arm overhead becomes challenging.
+Nighttime pain is often exacerbated, particularly when lying on the affected shoulder.
+It’s important to inform us if you experience significant neck pain, shortness of breath, chest pain, or pressure in your chest.

 Getting Over Rotator Cuff Injuries

-For younger patients who have suffered an acute tear or rupture may require surgery, while most others will benefit from conservative treatments, like the type provided in this office.
-Always try to avoid painful overhead activity or carrying heavy objects.
+Younger patients who experience an acute tear or rupture may require surgical intervention, while the majority will find relief through conservative treatments offered at this office.
+It's essential to avoid painful overhead activities and the lifting of heavy objects.

 Looking to get pain free?